 A: So the purpose of a DEX is a couple.
 It creates a fully transparent market, meaning that it’s all run on smart contracts typically on the Ethereum blockchain, but we’re seeing a lot more move to Binance Smart Chain and some others which are lower cost because they have lower energy requirements to run the blockchain.

 Their transactional prices are much lower.
 So what it does is, it basically says that I will rate this, what we call a smart contract and I’ll put it out in the public domain so everyone can read it.
-They understand that there’s fair trading rules and there’s fair pricing.
+They understand that there are fair trading rules and there’s fair pricing.
 So it’s not some mystery box, where, you go and buy/sell stock, you don’t really know what price you’re actually going to get and what the order book looks like and all that stuff, only the market maker really knows that.
 So it creates transparency there, that’s the first thing.

 It allows you to lock in your cryptocurrency into a contract that will not expire for six months.
 People can borrow against it, it allows you to lend simultaneously on the other side.
 This is what we call staking, but you can lend against it.
 You can say, “Well, I own this amount of this currency.
 I would like to make 6% interest on it.”
-And it’s all done through smart contracts, meaning no one can cheat you, no one could go bankrupt, you know that you’re going to get it, it’s programmatically visible.
+And it’s all done through smart contracts, meaning no one can cheat you, no one could go bankrupt, you know that you’re going to get it, and it’s programmatically visible.

 It is all completely transparent and so you can create this massive wave of financial innovation products, which look like these giant institutions that we have built over the last 120 years.
 But you can write it all in software, and have very low transaction fees.
-There are no brokers, there are no brokerage fees, it’s very transparent.
+There are no brokers, there are no brokerage fees, and it’s very transparent.
 You know, generally, you know you are not going to get ripped off because it’s written in software.
 This is what is creating this wave of all these new products that are coming out.

 Now, the bad side of it is, of course, people can offer contracts that have huge leverage.
 Right now, if you are skirting regulations, you can offer contracts with 10x, or even 100 times leverage.
 That is obviously something that is going to get cracked down on in various countries.
 The UK crackdown on it in January of this year, and we will probably see some of that coming in Canada, the U.S., and other countries.